crinavar/cleap/README.md

-# cleap is a GPU-based library for handling, processing and rendering 3D meshes via CUDA and OpenGL.
+# cleap is a GPU-based library for processing triangle meshes.

 # 1) Versions history:
 	- version 0.3.2 (September, 2015)